GastonMontes/SwiftJavascriptBridge/README.md

 #### `public func bridgeCallFunction(jsFunctionName: String, data: AnyObject?, callBackClosure: HandlerClosure?)`

-Call the Javascript function called 'jsFunctionName'. 'jsFunctionName' must be declared in the page loaded in bridgeLoadScriptFromURL() function or the call is going to have no effect. bridgeCallHandler() function can be called at any time, even before the page it is loaded.
+Call the JavaScript function called 'jsFunctionName'. 'jsFunctionName' must be declared in the page loaded in bridgeLoadScriptFromURL() function or the call is going to have no effect. bridgeCallHandler() function can be called at any time, even before the page it is loaded.

 * `Parameters`:
-	- jsFunctionName: The Javascript function name to call.
+	- jsFunctionName: The JavaScript function name to call.
 The 'jsFunctionName' function name should not have parentheses.
 	- data: An object that must be converted to a JSON data object. 'data' must have the following properties:
 		+ Top level object is an Array or Dictionary
         + All objects are String, Double, Int or Float.
 		+ All dictionary keys are Strings.
 		+ Be a Double, Float, Int or String.
-	- callBackClosure: The closure (block code) that is going to be called if Javascript function called return something.
+	- callBackClosure: The closure (block code) that is going to be called if JavaScript function called return something.

 Example: